In this tutorial, we will create realistic watercolor brushes for Photoshop from scanned paper using watercolor brushstrokes and washes.

 We need to prepare the scanner glass to avoid stains or unwanted elements on your brushes.
 You can use a wet wipe to clean the glass.

-Once you have cleaned the scanner glass, put your paper inside the scanner.
+Once you have cleaned the scanner glass, put your paper on the scanner.

 Set the following settings in your scanner preferences: A4 paper size, 300 dpi.
 Then start scanning.
 The color of our scanned paper can be different from the color of our strokes, but it is much more important for us to preserve the structure.

-3. How to Create the Strokes on Watercolor Paper
+3. How to Create a Watercolor Brush in Photoshop

-Go to File > Place and put your scanned paper inside the document.
+Go to File > Place and put your scanned paper into the document.

 Resize your scanned paper to the borders of the document, so one of the brushes will be placed in the center, and click Enter.